iosifache/CrowdTrace/server/README.md

 ### db_scan_test arguments:

 1. number of points to be generated
-2. distance between two points to be consider in the same cluster ( it's a strange longitude-latitude degrees combination so far so take it is)
+2. distance between two points to be consider in the same cluster ( it's a strange longitude-latitude degrees combination so far so take it as it is)
 3. minimum number of points to form a cluster

 ## Algorithm explained